 I selected 4 paper styles and punched out my squares.
 I also punched out shamrocks.
 I placed the squares on the grid, following the Country Living design.
 I took a photo and swapped out one of the papers.
 I tried a couple of options, taking photos of each one, so I could compare.
-I decided to go with the last option I had set up (without the gold).
+I decided to go with the last option I tried.

 Since the grid I drew wasn’t perfect, I got a new piece of paper to glue the squares on.
 Using a glue stick, I started in the corner, using the edges of the paper as a guide to keep everything as even as possible.
 After it was done, I trimmed off the unused paper.
 I mounted my quilt on a piece of card stock.